spelufo/bin/README.md

 the java classpath, and run the `cljs.main` namespace.
 It is useful to try things in clojurescript without setting up a project. `cljs` starts a browser repl and `cljs-node` starts a node repl.

+## `make-hosts`

+Generate a hosts file from the current /etc/hosts and a list of blacklist sources in the script.